 Instead of staging the ideal, Jasper aims to register reality by observing society from a somewhat distant perspective.
 His unique view on everyday episodes results from his resistance to all forms of habituation, which enables him to capture moments gone unnoticed by their majority of attendees.
 By pragmatically extracting a scene’s essence he eliminates all visual aspects not contributing to the bigger picture.
 His photographs characterize themselves by a sense of aesthetics that prefers authenticity above perfection.

-Jasper’s work has been internationally praised and awarded, and he works on a regular basis for Bloomberg News, The New York Times, Het Financieel Dagblad, NRC Handelsblad, Alex van Groningen Events and Goedendoelen- loterijen.
+Jasper’s work has been internationally praised and awarded, and he works on a regular basis for Bloomberg News, The New York Times, NRC Handelsblad, Alex van Groningen Events, Goedendoelen- loterijen and the Dutch National Press Agency.